Auditions for Music Majors

 Your music career starts here with your application for admission to Adelphi.
 The Office of University Admissions encourages you to learn about financial aid and scholarships and to complete and submit an application.
 The music program has additional admissions requirements.

-Audition dates for Fall 2021 Regular Decision applicants are as follows:
+Audition dates for Spring 2022 and Fall 2022 applicants are as follows:

 - November 13, 2021 (Early Action and Spring 2022 applicants should choose this date)